Public Masses restart at St Teresa’s

 - Saturday Vigil Mass at 6:00 pm

-All Masses are celebrated at St Teresa’s Church.
-Ss John Fisher and Thomas More Church will remain closed until further notice.
+All Masses are celebrated at St Teresa’s Church so that we can Live Stream them all, consequently, SS John Fisher and Thomas More Church will remain closed for the foreseeable future.

-- Baptisms: Baptisms can now take place with up to 6 people attending.
+- Baptisms: Baptisms can no longer take place this month.

-- First Holy Communion and Confirmation Programmes: The 2020-21 programmes will begin later than usual.
+- First Holy Communion and Confirmation Programmes: The 2020-21 programmes will begin in 2021.
 Please keep checking for updates.

 - Anointing of the Sick: No pastoral visits will be made to people who are self-isolating until the isolation period ends.
 When anointing the sick, the Oil of the Sick may be applied using a cotton bud which can be burned afterwards (one end for the head and the other for the hands) and the priest extend his hands over the sick person for laying on of hands, without physical contact.
 This has been confirmed as a valid mode of celebrating the sacraments which involve “laying on of hands.”
 Visits to people in care homes or hospitals should follow advice from the staff on infection control.